hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/providers.html.md

 app.synth();
 ```

 The project also has the [cdktf.json](./cdktf-json.md) file that defines what providers and modules are being used by the project.
-You can add the name of any additional providers you want to use to this file:

 ```bash